computational-cell-analytics/user-study-v3/README.md

         ![alt text](images/terminal_training_cellpose.png)
         - After training completes, cellpose opens the next image in the directory and annotates automatically with the new model.
         - Make corrections to the new image and repeat steps.
-        - For this experiment we will finetune using all images in Split 2 if at least 1 correction was made.
-If no correction needs to be made for an image, skip training and load new image.
+        - For this experiment we will finetune using all images in Split 2 always.
+If no correction needs to be made for an image, run training as it is and load new image.

 7. Segmentation and correction of Split 3 with micro_sam
     - Before running this you need to finetune a model via: